-While the total number of cases settled by LDACs levelled off after more than doubling in 2008, the number of cases resolved through mediation continued to climb steadily after 2008 and the proportion of cases decided by a formal arbitration ruling remained largely static.
+While the total number of cases settled by LDACs more than doubled from 340,030 in 2007 to 711,044 in 2014, the number of cases resolved by LDACs through mediation nearly trebled in the same period, increasing from 119,436 in 2007 to 321,598 in 2014.
 There were also a large number of cases that were not accepted by LDACs but were still resolved through mediation outside the system.
-In 2013 there were 215,595 such cases that were mediated after not being formally accepted by the LDACs.
+In 2014 there were 227,447 additional cases that were mediated after not being formally accepted by the LDACs.
 Mediation, being a relatively simple and less time-consuming process, is seen by the authorities as a means of relieving the pressure on arbitrators and judges and getting rid of the back-log of cases that has built up since 2008.
 However, it has also meant that many workers are not getting a good a deal as might if they had insisted on a formal ruling.
 See below for more details.

 Defining what is and what is not a labour dispute

 For a case to be accepted by a labour dispute arbitration committee, it has to meet certain criteria.
 The most fundamental criterion is that an employment relationship has been established.
 All labour disputes flow from this basic requirement, although LDACs will also adjudicate on the question of whether or not an employment relationship has actually been established.
 For example, workers can argue that even if they have not signed an employment contract, they still have a de facto employment relationship with the employer.

 Any dispute arising prior to the establishment of an employment relationship will not be classified as a labour dispute and will instead be handled directly by the civil courts.
 For example, claims of discrimination in the hiring process will not be accepted by LDACs because an employment relationship between the two parties has not yet been established.
 See section on Workplace discrimination in China for more details.